 US Defence Secretary Ash Carter, with Turkey's Defence Minister Fikri Isik, in October visited the Turkish parliament, which was partly damaged in the coup attempt [Adem Altan/Reuters]

-In a statement to Al Jazeera in late August, Yasin Aktay, the deputy chairman of the ruling AKP, said that Washington's reluctance to return Gulen to Turkey, or to arrest him, was unacceptable.
+In a statement to Al Jazeera last August, Yasin Aktay, the deputy chairman of the ruling AKP, said that Washington's reluctance to return Gulen to Turkey, or to arrest him, was unacceptable.

 "It is bizarre for us that they [the US] have not been convinced, considering the scope of evidence we presented to them," Aktay said.
 "The testimony of the suspects who were arrested red-handed and documents we gave them are clear.
 If you add the statements of Gulen regarding the goal of his organisational movement, we believe there is nothing to question.
 Strong American intelligence should be well aware of who he really is."